1Department of Oral and Maxillofacial Surgery, Navodaya Dental College and Hospital, Raichur 584101, Karnataka, India.

-A 13-year-old female child reported to Department of Oral, Maxillofacial Surgery of Bapuji dental college and hospital, Davangere with a chief complaint of swelling over the left lower third of face.
+A 13-year-old female child reported to the Department of Oral, Maxillofacial Surgery of Bapuji dental college and hospital, Davangere with a chief complaint of swelling over the left lower third of the face.
 The swelling was gradual and progressive as noted by the patient till the time of presentation [Figure 1].
 There was no history of trauma.
-No episode of pain or discharge from the site as reported by the patient.
-The patient involved in this article agree to have her facial pictures published and signed the consent form.
+No episode of pain or discharge from the site was reported by the patient.

 The patient had a maximal interincisal opening of 35 mm.
 Teeth present were the second molar to second molar in the maxilla and she was clinically missing both of the third molars.
 In the mandible, both the third molars as well as the second molar on the left side were absent.
 Lingual and buccal cortical expansion on the left side was evident.

 Routine hematological investigations revealed normal values.
-The swelling was aspirated using a large bore needle and the straw-colored fluid revealed a high protein content of 5.1 g per 100 mL.
+The swelling was aspirated using a large bore needle and the straw-colored fluid revealed a high protein content of 5.1 g/100 mL.

 Orthopantomogram [Figure 2] showed an expansile radiolucent lesion involving the left body, the ramus, condyle and coronoid processes measuring approximately 3.0 cm × 4.5 cm in size.
 The erupting left lower third molar was displaced and lying in close proximity to that of the sigmoid notch and the crown of the tooth was involved in the lesion.
 Second molar on the same side was also impacted wherein the lesion had encompassed the entire tooth.
 Gross thinning of both the cortices was noted in relation to the lesion and no definitive resorption of root of any tooth was seen.
 Lesion was extending anteriorly to the root of left canine.
 Coronal and axial computed tomography （CT ）scans [Figure 3] revealed almost symmetrical expansion of the medial and lateral cortices of the left condyle and also that of the ramus.
 No temporal bone involvement was seen.